 (i.e. have passed last surveillance survey, TAS3 (third Transmission Assessment Survey))

-No persons no longer at risk as of FY20 among those who were ever at risk
+No persons no longer at risk as of FY21 among those who were ever at risk

 (i.e. have passed stop MDA survey, TIS (Trachoma Impact Survey))*

-*MDA has stopped for Trachoma in all districts except one
+*MDA has stopped for Trachoma in 15 out of 16 districts

 (i.e. have passed surveillance survey, TSS (Trachoma Surveillance Survey))